Cults and Recruitment: Understanding the Mechanics

 Mind Controlling Techniques Used by Cults

-Mind controlling techniques are also employed by cults during recruitment.
+Mind controlling techniques are also part of the mechanics of cult recruitment.
 These can include tactics such as gaslighting (manipulating someone into doubt the accuracy of his or her perceptions or memories), psychological manipulation (manipulation of a person’s feelings and emotions to control their behavior), and ‘love bombing’ (forms of excessive flattery, attention and affection).

 Strategies for Identifying Cults and Protecting Against Undue Influence

-Understanding the mechanics of cults and how they seek to recruit and control potential members is the first step in protecting oneself from undue influence.
+Understanding the mechanics of cult recruitment and how they seek to control potential members is the first step in protecting oneself from undue influence.
 The following strategies can help identify cult activity or potential recruitment:

 • Identifying the signs of cult activity mentioned above